CompuTec/computec-docs/docs/pdc/administrator-guide/supported-devices.md

 ## Recommended Devices

-In this section, we will publish the names of devices on which we tested CompuTec PDC on our side, and we can recommend using it with the application.
+For the best experience, we recommend using devices that have been tested and confirmed for compatibility with CompuTec PDC.
+One such device is:

-- **DURABOOK R11 tablet in the following configuration**:
+- **DURABOOK R11 tablet**

-    11.6" FHD (1920 x 1080) Display Standard with Touch; CPU Intel i5-5200U; Memory 4GB; Storage MLC SSD 128GB; WLAN+BT Intel 7260; 2M Front Camera; 5M Rear Camera; 2xUSB3.0; SDHC; TPM1.2; Main Battery Pack x1; Dock Connector w/Pass-Thr; AC Adaptor Power Cord; No OS; Standard battery 4130maH;/ IP65/ MIL-STD810G/ MIL-STD810F.
+        - Display: 11.6" FHD (1920 x 1080) Display Standard with Touch
+        - Processor: Intel i5-5200U
+        - Memory: 4GB
+        - Storage: 128GB MLC SSD
+        - Connectivity: WLAN+BT Intel 7260
+        - Cameras: 2M Front Camera; 5M Rear Camera
+        - Ports: 2x USB 3.0, SDHC
+        - Other Features: Dock Connector with Pass-Through, TPM 1.2, AC Adapter Power Cord, and a Standard 4130mAh Battery
+        - Durability: IP65 certified, MIL-STD-810G/F compliant

+---
+To ensure a seamless and reliable experience with CompuTec PDC, it is crucial to use hardware that meets the recommended specifications and is supported by the application.
+While PDC supports a wide range of devices, choosing a tested and proven device, like the DURABOOK R11, ensures smooth operation and better performance.
+If you're considering other devices, ensure they meet the compatibility requirements outlined above.